Naturality and mapping class groups in Heegaard Floer homology: Generic 1- and 2-parameter families of gradients

 \begin{definition} We say that $(f,v) \in \FV(M,\g)$ satisfies the \emph{Morse-Smale condition} if $v$ is Morse-Smale in the sense of Definition~\ref{defn:Morse-Smale}.
 We denote the subspace of Morse-Smale pairs in $\FV(M,\g)$ by $\FV_0(M,\g)$. \end{definition}

 If $(f,v) \in \FV_0(M,\g)$, then $f$ is a Morse function on $(M,\g)$.
-Furthermore, for every $p$, $q \in C(f)$, the intersection $W^u(p) \cap W^s(p)$ is a manifold of dimension $\mu(p) - \mu(q)$ that we denote by $W(p,q)$.
-In particular, $W(p,q) = \emptyset$ if $\mu(p) - \mu(q) < 0$.
+Furthermore, for every $p$, $q \in C(f)$, the intersection $W^u(p) \cap W^s(q)$ is a manifold of dimension $\I(q) - \I(p)$ that we denote by $W(p,q)$.
+In particular, $W(p,q) = \emptyset$ if $\I(q) - \I(p) < 0$.

-\begin{remark} Notice that for $(f,v) \in \mathcal{FV}(M,\g)$, the condition that $W^u(p)$ and $W^s(q)$ intersect transversally is automatically satisfied if at least one of $p$ or~$q$ has index~0 or~3.
-For a pair $(f,v) \in \FV(M,\g)$ where $f$ is a Morse function, the Morse-Smale condition can be violated by having flows between critical points of index~1, flows between critical points of index~2, or an orbit of tangency in $W^u(p) \cap W^s(q)$ for $p \in C_1(f)$ and $q \in C_2(f)$.
-In addition, flows from index~2 to index~1 critical points generically appear in 2-parameter families. \end{remark}
+\begin{remark} Notice that, for $(f,v) \in \mathcal{FV}(M,\g)$, the condition that $W^u(p)$ and $W^s(q)$ intersect transversely is automatically satisfied if at least one of $p$ or~$q$ has index~0 or~3.
+For a pair $(f,v) \in \FV(M,\g)$ where $f$ is a Morse function, the Morse-Smale condition can be violated by having flows between critical points of index~1, flows between critical points of index~2, flows from index~2 to index~1 critical points, or an orbit of tangency (see Definition~\ref{def:bifurcation}) in~$W^u(p) \cap W^s(q)$ for $p \in C_1(f)$ and $q \in C_2(f)$.
+Flows from index~2 to index~1 critical points only appear generically in 2-parameter families, while the other possibilities already occur in generic 1-parameter families. \end{remark}